TheFatRabbit/glimmer-and-gloom-hard-solver/README.md

 **You should be ready to run the program!**

-To run the program without the command prompt, run `gg_hard_solver.pyw`.
+To run the program without the command prompt, run `hard_solver.pyw`.
 It will terminate when you close the gui.
 If you encounter any problems, create an issue.